ArghyaChatterjee/Optitrack-and-Vicon-Mocap-Tutorial/README.md

 # All About Optitrack and Vicon Motion Capture
-This is a tutorial repository for opti track motion capture system.
+This is a tutorial repository for the OptiTrack and Vicon motion capture system.

 [![](media/mocap.png)](https://youtu.be/VcUyDthACsI)